skyfox69/jsapi/README.md

 ## Jsapi DSL

-The `Jsapi::DSL` module provides the following class methods to define API components:
+_Jsapi_ provides the following class methods to define API components:

-- `api_operation` - Defines a single API operation
+- [api_operation](#defining-api-operations) - Defines a single API operation.
-- `api_parameter` - Defines a reusable parameter
+- [api_parameter](#defining-reusable-parameters) - Defines a reusable parameter.
-- `api_response` - Defines a reusable response
+- [api_response](#definining-reusable-responses) - Defines a reusable response.
-- `api_schema` - Defines a reusable schema
+- [api_schema](#definining-reusable-schemas) - Defines a reusable schema.
-- `api_rescue_from` - Defines a rescue handler
+- api_rescue_from - Defines a rescue handler.
-- `api_include` - Includes API definitions from other classes
+- api_include - Includes API definitions from other classes.

+These methods can be integrated by inheriting from `Jsapi::Controller::Base` or including `Jsapi::DSL`.

 API components can also be defined inside an `api_definitions` block, for example: